emqx/deploy-emqx-to-azure-with-terraform/README.md

 early_renewal_hours = 720
 ```

-Stores ca, cert and key to files for client connection
+Run the following commands to store the CA, cert, and key to files for client connections:

 ``` bash
 terraform output -raw tls_ca > tls_ca.pem